Graham Stack (surgeon): Career

 Stack first worked as a house surgeon at Addenbrooke's Hospital, the Royal National Orthopaedic Hospital and the Miller General Hospital, Greenwich, after which he served for two years in the Royal Navy Volunteer Reserve.
 He was then honorary demonstrator in anatomy at King's College, London, and subsequently a surgical registrar at the North Middlesex Hospital.
 He became a fellow of the Royal College of Surgeons in 1951 and from then on practised as an orthopaedic surgeon.

 He then held appointments at the Miller Hospital and St. Bartholomew's Hospital, the Albert Dock Orthopaedic and Fracture Hospital, and the Harold Wood and Brentwood District Hospitals.
 It was while he was at St Bartholomew's that he became interested in reconstructive surgery of the hand in which he was influenced by Jackson Burrows, Osmond Clark, Norman Capener and Guy Pulvertaft.

 In 1969, he wrote an influential article which highlighted the importance of naming the fingers (thumb, index, middle, ring, little) rather than numbering them (1, 2, 3, 4, 5), to avoid surgery on the wrong finger.
 In 1973, he was secretary of the Second Hand Club and was instrumental in the merger of the British hand surgery organisations to become the British Society for Surgery of the Hand.
 He was the first editor of The Hand, the forerunner of the Journal of Hand Surgery.
-He devised a splint for the management of soft tissue mallet fingers.
+He devised a splint - known as the Stack Splint - for the management of soft tissue mallet fingers.

 In 1970, he was elected Hunterian Professor by the Royal College of Surgeons of England.